Revision: August 29, 2018

 The information and videos in this post are presented for their historical, folkloric, and aesthetic values.

-I also want to clearly state that I am not suggesting that this Ivory Coast dance tradition is the only African dance tradition which features fast footwork.
+I want to clearly state that I'm not suggesting that Ivory Coast traditional dance is the only African dance tradition which features fast footwork.
 Furthermore, I'm not suggesting that Chicago footwork is the only style of fast footwork dancing among African Americans or among other people in the African Diaspora.

 By showcasing these two dance forms I'm pointing out the similarities in those performances and I'm suggesting that these two dance forms obviously share a common aesthetic appreciation for dances with fast footwork.
-However, I don't know enough about the Ivory Coast dance to suggest that any of the meanings & purposes of that dance is ing that the meanings and purposes of that dance are the same as the meanings and purposes of the African American.
-One ignificant differences between these two dances is that the Chicago footwork dance is a non-religious dance, and the Ivory Coast mask dances may include religious elements.
+However, the meanings and purposes of this Ivory Coast dance and Chicago footwork (or Detroit footwork etc.) are the same.
+One significant differences between these two dances is that the Chicago footwork dance is a non-religious dance, and the Ivory Coast mask dances may include religious elements.
 Furthermore, the Chicago footwork dance is highly competitive, but I'm not certain whether these Ivory Coast dances are at all competitive.

 With that said, the similarities between how the Djoanigbe & Zaouli masking tradition dances and the African American "Chicago footwork" dance are performed - including the fast footwork and one individual at a time dancing within a circle made up of onlookers & dancers- causes me to wonder if a valid case could be made that African Americans' aesthetic preference for certain forms of dance are genetically influenced by our unconscious rememberances of similar traditional African dances.